 Celebration | Rooney and Berbatov congratulate each other on a job well done

 A little less than 10 minutes into the second period, Giggs took a corner that saw Vidic head the ball towards goal.
 But the effort lacked any significant power as the 'keeper was able to stop the ball from getting past him.

-After almost an hour's worth of play, the home side managed to double the lead as Berbatov managed to get his name on the score sheet again.
+After almost an hour's worth of play, the home side managed to double the lead as Berbatov got his name on the scoresheet once again.
 Anderson fed the ball to the former Tottenham Hotspur striker, who sent a well hit shot towards goal.
 The shot-stopper may have managed to make a save, but of a deflection from Anton Ferdinand which was the ball cross the line and go into the back of the net.

-Satisfied with what he had seen so far, the United boss decided to make a double substitution as Giggs and Anderson were taken off as Federico Macheda and Darron Gibson came on.
+Satisfied with what he had seen so far, the United boss decided to make a double substitution as Giggs and Anderson were taken off for Federico Macheda and Darron Gibson.
 The latter almost immediately latched on to a pass from Berbatov and sent in a shot, but being straight at Gordon it barely troubled the 'keeper.